keithnoguchi/arch-on-air/README.md

 #### gdisk

 Create two LVM partitions by `gdisk`, one for the base Linux OS and the other for the libvirt storage pool.
-As mentioned in [ArchWiki](https://wiki.archlinux.org/index.php/MacBook#Option_1:_EFI), use *+128M* as the starting point to make a gap after OSX partition:
+As explained in [ArchWiki](https://wiki.archlinux.org/index.php/MacBook#Option_1:_EFI), use *+128M* as the starting point to make a gap after OSX partition: